Swieth/INTOMO/README.md

 ## General Information

-**INTOMO** (Integrated Tomography Model) is a MATLAB-based GNSS tomography tool for analyzing the troposphere using both ground-based and space-based GNSS observations.
+**INTOMO** (Integrated Tomography Model) is a MATLAB-based GNSS tomography tool based on Radon transform theory for the troposphere monitoring using both ground-based and space-based GNSS observations.

 This software was developed as part of the PhD dissertation by **Adam Cegla** at **Wroclaw University of Environmental and Life Sciences**, Poland.
 It is part of the NAWA OPUS project titled: